 3. A healthy female body can gain about 2 pounds of lean mass a month under optimal conditions, so if you keep any weight gain around this level you can be confident that you’re gaining mostly lean mass.
 If you gain more than that, IT’S OK, but more of it will be fat.
 Again, IT’S OK.
 Gaining a little fat along with muscle won’t kill you, you can always lose it later (if you want.
 You may be surprised at how nice that extra fat looks when it’s over a foundation of added muscle!).

 4. Get plenty of protein!
-I generally recommend aiming for 1 gram per pound of body weight.
+I generally recommend aiming for 1 gram per pound of your goal body weight, or just 100+ grams a day.
 Getting protein from real foods is best, but an occasional protein supplement isn’t going to derail you and can help bump up your intake if you’re having trouble getting enough from food alone.

 6. Don’t restrict fat either.
 Most people do well getting 20-35% of their calories from fat.
 As with carbs, get it from real, whole foods.